BobbleLaw/bobblelaw.github.io/content/en-US/topics/interview/leetcode-top-interview.md

 **HARD**

-*Question?*

 **Keyword**: Sliding Window

 **Intuition**
 + Brutal force: scan each window, cost O(nk)
++ Try to track the max candiates inside the window
-+ Use `deque` to store `indices` of useful elements in window
+  + Use deque to store the max candidates
+  + The deque is in decreasing order

 **Steps**
 + Declare a deque to keep indices of elements that are candidates for max
 + Iterate `nums`
+  + while loop to keep the element at last index is greater equal than current number
+  + Push back current index
-  + Remove the outside indices from the front
+  + Remove the indices outside the window from the front if there is
-  + Remove small indices from the back
-  + If i in range, append deque front (indices with larger value)
+  + If i in range, append the element at first index (deque front)
++ Return result

+Time: O(n), Space: O(k)

 #### [30.
 Substring with Concatenation of All Words](https://leetcode.com/problems/substring-with-concatenation-of-all-words/)